mkelley/sbpy/docs/sbpy/activity/dust.rst

    5760000.
 6120000.
 6480000.
 6840000.
 7200000.
 7560000.
 7920000.
 8280000.
    8640000.] s>

-To compute the syndynes, use the :meth:`~sbpy.activity.dust.syndynes.Syndynes.solve` method.
-The computed particle positions are saved in the :attr:`~sbpy.activity.dust.syndynes.Syndynes.particles` attribute.
+To compute the syndynes, use the :meth:`~sbpy.activity.dust.syndynes.Syn.solve` method.
+The computed particle positions are saved in the :attr:`~sbpy.activity.dust.syndynes.Syn.particles` attribute.
 For our example, the 4 :math:`\beta`-values and the 50 ages produce 150 particles:

 .. doctest-requires:: scipy